-- 2 To characterize our model in terms of percolation theory, we need to define an order parameter that depends - on an external control or tunning parameter that can be continuously varied.
-Thus, we defined as tunning - parameter the replacement probability ρ , and the order parameter as the probability that a patch of one - species connects the landscape, this is called the spanning cluster probability SC_p . - 6 In our model, percolation is produced when there is at least one patch of one species that spans from one - 7 edge of the system to the opposite edge.
+- To characterize our model in terms of percolation theory, we need to define an order parameter that depends - on an external control or tuning parameter that can be continuously varied.
+Thus, we defined as tuning - parameter the replacement probability $\rho$ , and the order parameter as the probability that a patch of one - species connects the landscape, this is called the spanning cluster probability $SC_p$ . - 6 In our model, percolation is produced when there is at least one patch of one species that spans from one - 7 edge of the system to the opposite edge.
 To detect species patches we used a modified Hoshen-Kopelman - 8 cluster labeling algorithm (Hoshen & Kopelman 1976) with a neighborhood defined by the four nearest sites - 9 (Von Neumann neighborhood) available at github https://github.com/lsaravia/Clusters.
-The percolation - point is defined as the value of the tunning parameter ρ at which SC_p is 0.5.
-We used one snapshot of the - spatial pattern to make our results more compatible with field studies, hence we measure the patch size - distributions after 5000 time iterations. - The size of the lattice affects the value of the critical point ρ_c at which the transition occurs; in small lattices - SC_p is non-zero for values of ρ below the ρ_c , because patches that connect the entire lattice appear only - by chance.
-Therefore, in order to obtain an asymptotic estimate for ρ_c we performed a finite size scaling - analysis.
-For this, we run simulations for different lattice sizes (Side = 100, 150, 256, 512) and obtained - asymptotic values by regressing ρ_c against 1/N, the intercept becomes an estimate for a lattice of infinite - size (ρ_c^{∞}) (Stauffer & Aharony 1994; Sornette 2000). - We determined critical points for two different metacommunities: a) One with a logseries species abundance - distribution, the most common distribution that fits experimental data (White et al. 2012).
-With this - 21 metacommunity we included a competition-colonization trade-off by arranging species numbers in inverse - order as it's frequency X_i in the metacommunity. b) A uniform species distribution, all species have the same - 23 probability to colonize the local community, this is analogous to simulate the apparition of a new species by - evolution thus the migration parameter m would represent a speciation rate.
-The values of the m parameter - 25 (Table 1) were at least two orders of magnitude higher than realist speciation rates (Rosindell & Cornell - 26 2009) as it is not our aim to interpret the results in an evolutionary framework, only to show the influence of - 27 different metacommunities. - 28 All simulations started with an empty lattice that is colonized by migrants mimicking the assembly of a - new community.
-For each parameter combination we made 30 simulations.
-Thus, we calculate the SC_p as - the number of times we observed a spanning cluster divided by the number of simulations.
+The percolation - point is defined as the value of the tuning parameter $\rho$ at which $SC_p$ is 0.5.
+We used one snapshot of the - 11 spatial pattern to make our results more compatible with field studies, hence we measure the patch size - distributions after 5000 time iterations. - The size of the lattice affects the value of the critical point $\rho_c$ at which the transition occurs; in small lattices - $SC_p$ is non-zero for values of $\rho$ below the $\rho_c$ , because patches that connect the entire lattice appear only - by chance.
+Therefore, in order to obtain an asymptotic estimate for $\rho_c$ we performed a finite size scaling - analysis.
+For this, we run simulations for different lattice sizes (Side = 100, 150, 256, 512) and obtained - asymptotic values by regressing $\rho_c$ against 1/N, the intercept becomes an estimate for a lattice of infinite - size $(\rho_c^{\infty})$ (Stauffer & Aharony 1994; Sornette 2000). - We determined critical points for two different metacommunities: a) One with a logseries species abundance - distribution, the most common distribution that fits experimental data (White et al. 2012).
+With this - 21 metacommunity we included a competition-colonization trade-off by arranging species numbers in inverse - order as it's frequency $X_i$ in the metacommunity. b) A uniform species distribution, all species have the - 23 same probability to colonize the local community, this is analogous to simulating the appearance of a new - species by evolution thus the migration parameter m would represent a speciation rate.
+The values of the m - parameter (Table 1) were at least two orders of magnitude higher than realistic speciation rates (Rosindell & - Cornell 2009) as it is not our aim to interpret the results in an evolutionary framework, only to show the - 27 influence of different metacommunities. - 28 All simulations started with an empty lattice that is colonized by migrants mimicking the assembly of a new - community.
+For each parameter combination we performed 30 simulations.
+Thus, we calculate the $SC_p$ as - 30 the number of times we observed a spanning cluster divided by the number of simulations.
 The range of - parameters used were compatible with published results in tropical forest (Condit et al. 2002; Etienne 2007;